 I began my medical practice in 1998 as a Respiratory Therapists and decided I preferred working with milk than phlegm, so I became a Certified Lactation Education Counselor.
 I went to college in San Diego California, shortly after getting married at the age of 23 we relocated to the midwest.
 Chicago was beautiful for the 7 years we lived there, after a job transfer to Grand Rapids Michigan we endured the snow and cold for yet another 6 years.

 Our first beautiful baby was born in 2010, and within hours I faced challenges with nursing.
 Her cranial bones had shifted during birth and were compressing a nerve near her jaw causing her not to be able to latch properly.
-We were blessed to have a CranioSacral Therapist on our floor work on her and within the hour she was good to go!
+We were blessed to have a DO perform some CranioSacral techniques on her and within the hour she was good to go!
 Our breastfeeding journey was accompanied by a weekly support group and lasted 19 months, when she decided to self wean on her own.

 Free2Feed, a local motherhood support group evolved.
 It became a non-profit 501(c)(3) and has over the years reached and helped well over 4000 mothers in our community.
 As the founder and CEO of this philanthropic organization, I found myself volunteering many many hours to helping mothers with breastfeeding issues.